IronCoreLabs/ironcorelabs.github.io/_posts/2015-05-04-demise-of-perimeter-security.md

 ### App Explosion (aka Bring Your Own App)

 Even on company controlled devices, it is standard procedure for employees to install their own apps.
-In a company provided cell phone, an employee will very likely want to install their preffered set of applications.
+In a company provided cell phone, an employee will very likely want to install their preferred set of applications.
 The same is true of laptops and any other device.

 Employees today use the apps that they want to use or that make them productive even if it is against corporate policy.
 For example, in my time at Oracle, it was against policy to use cloud services, but I commonly saw people using Evernote and Google Docs as effective ways to be productive and collaborate.
 I don't have statistics on this trend, but I am quite certain that those services host treasure troves of company data for companies that don't sanction it.